yanggautier/exploradome_tangram/README.md

 - labelImg (rectangle around the object)
 - VIA VGG Image Annotator (object outlines)

-Method adopted :

-labelImg (graphical image annotation tool)
+Method adopted : labelImg (graphical image annotation tool)

 From the video we took screenshots of the classes in two versions, a perfect version of the figure and an imperfect version of the figure with the tangrams peeled off.
 Once done, we had to label our images.
 For that we used labelImg which is an image annotation tool.

-### Image annotations using labelImg
+### Guidelines for using image annotations using labelImg

 #### Installation
-So we used two ways to proceed :
+Two installation methods are possible:

-1. Go through the source code following the tutorial available at this github link: https://github.com/tzutalin/labelImg)
+    1. Go through the source code following the tutorial available at this GitHub link: https://github.com/tzutalin/labelImg)
     2. Download the .exe and launch the application directly from desktop (download link https://tzutalin.github.io/labelImg/)

 ```python
 #### Installation for Mac